What are the next steps at Miraflores?

 Colombia has a strong democratic tradition, winning independence in 1819.President Santos, has been in office since 2010 and was previously Minister of Defence.
 The country is rich in mineral wealth with significant mining groups being active including AngloGold Ashanti, Continental Gold, B2 Gold and South32.
 There is an increasing belief that Colombia will in the next 10 years become one of the new and preeminent gold districts in the world.

 The 24 August 2016 peace deal between the Colombia Government and FARC was the result of four years of formal negotiations.
 The objective is for it to lead to lower levels of violence, better security of infrastructure and an improved operating environment.
-The “No” vote to the agreement on the 2nd October 2016 was a bump in the road to country peace however more recently at the end of November 2016 Colombia’s Congress approved a revised peace accord with FARC.
+The “No” vote to the agreement on the 2nd October 2016 was a bump in the road to country peace however more recently at the end of November 2016 both houses of Colombia’s Congress approved a revised peace accord with FARC.
 The important point here is that the opposition and Government remain united to formulate a sustainable peace agreement.
 The FARC ceasefire continues and the National Liberation Army (ELN) is now in formal peace talks.
 This does not impact Metminco in any way and the Quinchia Gold Portfolio is located in a secure location for mining.

 What is Metminco’s primary focus and future plans?